-- 1. In the web interface for FlexNet Manager Suite, navigate to Discovery & Inventory > Oracle Instances to identify the database instances that have been discovered successfully.
+- In the web interface for FlexNet Manager Suite, navigate to Discovery & Inventory > Oracle Instances to identify the database instances that have been discovered successfully.
 You may wish to focus on instances you expected to find that are not present on this page.
-(It is helpful to know the device name of an Oracle server you wish to examine, as you can use the name in searches in various lists.) - 2.
-Another quick check is to look at Discovery & Inventory > All Discovered Devices and validate that the Oracle server is listed there.
+(It is helpful to know the device name of an Oracle server you wish to examine, as you can use the name in searches in various lists.) - Another quick check is to look at Discovery & Inventory > All Discovered Devices and validate that the Oracle server is listed there.
 If the device itself cannot be discovered, no services on it can be discovered either.
 Also check for Oracle discovered devices listing problems: - a.
 Click the filter icon above the right end of the list, and in the quick filter row, select Oracle = Yes. - b.
 Next to the filter icon, click the notification icon to reduce the list to only those Oracle servers reporting problems. - c.
 In the list, click the Name of a discovered device to open its properties, and select the Status tab. - d.
 Expand the Oracle Database inventory section, which displays any error message returned by the Oracle listener on this discovered device.
 Seek the help of your Oracle database administrator to resolve any issues.

-Error Message Notes ORA-12170: TNS: Connect timeout occurred Ensure that no firewall is blocking connection to the database.
-Ensure that the database is online and running on correct IP.
-ORA-12541: TNS: no listener The database is shutdown.
-Ask your database administrator to start the database.
-Ensure that no firewall is blocking connection to the database.
-Ensure that the listener is not password protected.
+Error MessageNotesORA-12170: TNS: Connect timeout occurred• Ensure that no firewall is blocking connection to the database. • Ensure that the database is online and running on correct IP.ORA-12541: TNS: no listener• The database is shutdown.
+Ask your database administrator to start the database. • Ensure that no firewall is blocking connection to the database. • Ensure that no firewall is blocking connection to the database. • Ensure that no firewall is blocking connection to the database. • Ensure that the listener is not password protected.
 If it is, add the listener password to the Password Manager on the appropriate inventory beacon.